When most people hear about household robots, they think about a Roomba, which is a catch-all term used to refer to all robotic vacuum cleaners.

 Automatic pet feeders: Automatic pet feeders are also another excellent choice for pet owners who spend most of their time away from home.
 You can feed your pet automatically from your office or vacation.

-Smart assistants: Google Assistant, Alexa and Siri are great for news and weather updates, playing music, getting recipe ideas and managing your smart gadgets.
+Smart voice assistants: Google Assistant, Alexa and Siri are great for news and weather updates, playing music, getting recipe ideas and managing your smart gadgets.
 You can use a smart assistant on your phone or via a smart speaker.